collabnix/dockerlabs/beginners/macvlan-010.md

 ## Pre-requisite

+- A Virtual Machine running on ESXi or Virtualbox
+- Linux System(or Bare Metal OS)

+** Please remember MacVLAN is not supported on Cloud Platform

-Assume you have a clean Docker Host system with just 3 networks available – bridge, host and null
+Assume you have a clean Docker Host system(VM or Bare Metal System) with just 3 networks available – bridge, host and null

 ```docker
 root@ubuntu:~# docker network ls